August 9, 2021 | catastrophic impairment injury Claims

 In a personal injury action, how do courts distinguish between the definitions of permanent vs. temporary physical injuries and serious vs. trivial injuries?
 What damages can a plaintiff seek in a personal injury claim?

-Classifying Damages for Personal Injuries
+Classifying Damages For Personal Injuries

 In accordance with Ontario’s Insurance Act, defendants in personal injury claims arising from injuries sustained in motor vehicle collisions are only liable for non-pecuniary damages incurred by the plaintiff (e.g. pain and suffering, emotional distress, etc.) if they have sustained a permanent, serious disfigurement or permanent, serious impairment of an important physical, mental, or psychological function.